Herbert Asbury: H. L. Mencken and The American Mercury

-Asbury achieved first notoriety with a story that H. L. Mencken published in his magazine, The American Mercury, in 1926.
+Asbury achieved first notoriety with "Hatrack", a story that H. L. Mencken published in his magazine, The American Mercury, in 1926.
 The story profiled a prostitute from Asbury's hometown of Farmington, Missouri.
 The prostitute took her Protestant customers to the Catholic cemetery to conduct business, and took her Catholic customers to the Protestant cemetery; some in Farmington considered this woman beyond redemption.

 The article caused a sensation: The Boston Watch and Ward Society had the magazine banned.
 Mencken then journeyed to Boston, sold a copy of his magazine on Boston Common, and was arrested.
 Sales of the recently founded Mercury boomed, and Asbury became a celebrity.
 Asbury then focused his attention on a series of articles debunking temperance crusader Carrie Nation.

 The following year he wrote a biography of Francis Asbury.

 Later career

 Herbert continued working as a reporter for various newspapers including The Atlanta Georgian, the New York Sun, the New York Herald and the New York Tribune.
 In 1928, he decided to devote his time exclusively to writing.
 During this time, he wrote numerous books and magazine articles on true crime.
 He was also involved in screenwriting and wrote several plays which appeared on Broadway.
 None was successful.

-Asbury married Edith Snyder in 1945, a journalist ultimately employed by The New York Times, where she spent most of her career as a reporter.
+Asbury married Edith Evans Asbury in 1945, a journalist ultimately employed by The New York Times, where she spent most of her career as a reporter.

 After his final book, The Great Illusion: An Informal History of Prohibition in 1950, he retired from writing.
 Asbury died on February 24, 1963, at the age of 71 from a chronic lung disease.